Interpreting Lambda Calculus in Domain-Valued Random Variables: Background on Boolean-Valued Set Theory

 Recall that the first-order language of set theory, which we write as $\Lang_\Set$, is the usual first-order language for a signature with equality and one two-place relation symbol, namely $\in$.
 We write $\Lang_\Set(V^A)$ for this language extended with constants from $V^A$.

-In any Boolean algebra, we can interpret the connectives of propositional logic, and therefore any propositional formula.
-Using the completeness of $A$, we can interpret quantifiers by interpreting the universal quantifier as a meet and the existential quantifier as a join.
+In any Boolean algebra, we can interpret the connectives of propositional logic.
+Using the completeness of $A$, we can interpret the universal quantifier as a meet and the existential quantifier as a join.
 All together, this gives us an interpretation of $\Lang_\Set(V^A)$ in $V^A$.